 By any standard, the forktail blenny is a colorful fish.
 It has a very pleasing and unusual powder blue face that fades into a steely gray towards the tail.
 It dorsal fin and tail display bright, golden yellows.
 A thin, dark line runs through its eye; a second, thicker line runs through the dorsal fin.
 Its lyre-shaped tail, from which it gets its common name, is very deeply forked; the top and bottom rays of the tail are greatly extended and especially richly pigmented in the same golden yellow hue.

 - atrodorsalis is distributed across the Western Pacific Ocean from southern Japan down to Indonesia, the Philippines and Micronesia to the southern Great Barrier Reef.
 It can be found singly, in distinct pairs or in small groups.
 It is most abundant on lagoons and along seaward facing reefs.
 It prefers rocky environments where there are steep cliffs and drop-offs.
-Generally staying below the surge zone, it tends to inhabits depths of 1-30 meters.
+Generally staying below the surge zone, Forktail blennies tend to inhabit depths of 1-30 meters.
 It spends much of the daytime snatching zooplankton from the passing waters.

 Its habit of swimming in the open is unusual for smaller fish in general and for blennies in particular.
 While this species can have a somewhat nervous disposition, it has far more moxie than the typical, ever paranoid blenny.
 Perhaps it is aware of its reputation among predators as not worth the trouble: its bite delivers a painful sting.
 Indeed, it is so well-known on the reef for its defenses that two other fish species have evolved to mimic it (Plagiotremus laudandus and Ecsenius bicolor).